$\textit{In vivo}$ fundus imaging and computational refocusing with a diffuser-based fundus camera: Methods

 \subsection{Optical hardware}

 We used an existing commercial fundus camera (CR-DGi, Canon) as the platform for our novel computational fundus camera.
-This design was chosen because existing non-mydriatic fundus cameras are housed on a translating base that simplifies alignment with the human eye.
-Additionally, the illumination and imaging pathways of the commercial system are optimized for non-mydriatic use.
+The illumination and imaging pathways of the commercial system are optimized for non-mydriatic use and corneal backreflections are blocked without using polarizers, increasing throughput.
 The Canon CR-DGi also has a flip mirror to switch between the infrared alignment camera and the imaging camera.
 We removed the infrared alignment camera and replaced it with the diffuser-based computational camera ("Diffuser Camera" in Fig. \ref{fig:optics}) while keeping the conventional imaging camera (EOS 7D, Canon) in place.
-This enables easy switching between conventional and diffuser imaging.
+This enables switching between conventional and diffuser imaging.

 The illumination pathway of the system is nearly identical to the original commercial fundus camera with the internal lenses in the housing unchanged (L1, L4, L5 in Fig. \ref{fig:optics}).
-Careful optical design is necessary to simultaneously illuminate and image the fundus through the pupil.
+This optical design simultaneously illuminates and images the fundus through the pupil.
 The illumination and imaging paths must be coaxial and both pass through the cornea, which is much more reflective than the fundus \cite{berendschot_fundus_2003, dehoog_fundus_2009}.
 The Canon CR-DGi has well-designed optics for this task, so we did not alter this pathway.
 The original flash lamp was replaced with a liquid light guide (LLG03-4H, Thorlabs) connected to an LED light source (Lumen 1600-LED, Prior Scientific) with multiple selectable wavelengths in the visible and NIR range.
 The illumination is collimated with L4 (Fig. \ref{fig:optics}) and is passed through an annular slit (AS).
 The image of the ring is imaged onto the holed mirror (HM) with L5 and then imaged onto the pupil with the objective lens L1.
 The illumination ring is centered on the periphery of the pupil and results in flood illumination of the fundus while leaving the inner aperture available for back-reflection-free imaging.